talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="exportCustomerSessions"></a>
 # **exportCustomerSessions**
-> File exportCustomerSessions(applicationId, createdBefore, createdAfter, profileIntegrationId, dateFormat, customerSessionState)
+> String exportCustomerSessions(applicationId, createdBefore, createdAfter, profileIntegrationId, dateFormat, customerSessionState)

-Export Customer Sessions to a CSV file.
+Export Customer Sessions to a CSV file

 Download a file with the customer sessions that match the request.